-For the year ended June 30, 2019, salary and benefits increased by 41% or by \$272,109 from the prior year to \$929,179.
-Salary and benefits is comprised of cash and stock based compensation of the Company's executive and corporate administration teams.
-The increase reflects the addition of corporate management from the comparable prior year period.
-Included in the salary and benefits expense amount for the year ended June 30, 2019 and 2018 was a non-cash stock based compensation of \$231,527 and \$71,335, respectively.
+For the year ended June 30, 2020, salary and benefits increased by 7% or by \$60,423 from the prior year to \$989,602.
+Salary and benefits is comprised of cash and stock-based compensation of the Company's executive and corporate administration teams.
+The increase in expenses was due to bonuses awarded to the Company's employees and stock-based compensation incurred for new option grants.
+Included in the salary and benefits expense amount for the year ended June 30, 2020 and 2019 was non-cash stock based compensation of \$132,286 and \$231,527, respectively.